 - Original Norway UDI Standard Contract, filled out and signed by host family - original and one (1) photocopy.
 Include two (2) photocopies each of the passports of the parties involved in the au pair placement – host father, host mother, and au pair.

-- The host family needs to note that in Item No. 20 of the UDI contract, the host family needs to write the following information and then affix their signatures in order to confirm it: “The host family will pay all travel related expenses for the au pair to come to Norway.
+- In Item No. 20 of the UDI contract, the host family needs to write the following information and then affix their signatures in order to confirm it: “The host family will pay all travel related expenses for the au pair to come to Norway.
 The au pair is not required to repay these expenses.”

 - In Item No. 10 of the UDI contract, the host family must use the English Language to describe tasks and working hours.
 Task descriptions must be detailed (not general) and must involve light housework and childcare only.
 For a list of allowable tasks, please refer to the following link: https://caritas.no/wp-content/uploads/2018/02/Brochure-for-host-families-English-low-resolution.pdf

 Bring the documents described in #1 and #2 above to the Philippine Embassy in Oslo.
 The format is checked for correctness and use of the English language and then ATTESTED by the embassy.
 The host family sends the ATTESTED document to the au pair in the Philippines.